AOD's Code of Conduct

 7. Remind other AOD members of expected conduct in a tactful, non- threatening way, and if possible, in private

 If this needs to be explained after previous rules, you probably don't belong in AOD.

 Be respectful to pubs and offer assistance.
 If you notice someone that doesn't know how to use Hero, HELP THEM OUT.
 Don't just write them off as idiots.
 Today's PUG is tomorrow's full member.
 Without them, we limit ourselves.
 Help them and they will flock to us.
 Which in turn helps AOD grow.

 9. Do not condemn or humiliate other clan members

 As rule #7's explanation says, If you need this rule to be explained, you don't belong in AOD.

 10. Win and lose games honorably, show sportsmanship

-Don't bitch about others not helping you win.
+Don't bitch about snipers not helping you win.
 Don't call people hackers.
-Don't tell any class they suck because they aren't doing what you think they should do.
 Simply say GG, tell someone they did a good job, or don't say anything at all.

 11. Maintain AOD loyalty

 Don't talk smack behind our back.
 If you are not happy in AOD, let us know.
 Don't stay here if its not where you belong.